 Why Do We Like The Schwinn A20 Recumbent Bike?

 Do you like to exercise while watching TV?
-Well, that’s one of the big pluses of magnetic resistance, you can watch your fav Netflix shows without being disturbed by the sounds of you exercising.
+Well, that’s one of the big pluses of magnetic resistance, you can watch your fave Netflix shows without being disturbed by the sounds of your exercising.

-The higher the number of resistance you choose, the closers the magnetic moves towards the flywheel, the closer the magnet to the flywheel the stronger the resistance you will feel.
+The higher the number of resistance you choose, the closer the magnet moves towards the flywheel, the closer the magnet to the flywheel the stronger the resistance you will feel.